offbynull/coroutines/README.md

 </target>
 ```

 You'll also need to include the "user" module's JAR in your classpath as a part of your build.
+It's also available for download from [Maven Central](https://repo1.maven.org/maven2/com/offbynull/coroutines/user/1.0.0/user-1.0.0.jar).

 ### Code